EmilioCifuentes/MercuryOne.1-Mods/README.md

 ## English

 ### Introduction
-**Introduction:** This repository collects community mods and custom modifications for the Gzero - Mercury One.1 project, aiming to convert the printer to fully enclosed without major changes to the BOM.
+This repository collects community mods and custom modifications for the Gzero - Mercury One.1 project, aiming to convert the printer to fully enclosed without major changes to the BOM.
 Among the mods you will see:
 - Y Axis on the side (and modified XY gantry parts).
 - Motor and tensioner mounts for enclosure
 - Z Axis inspired by VZBot